fernandovr/SparkAR-FVRDateTimeCountdownScript/README.md

 https://laikezando.gumroad.com/l/TimerAndCountdown

+With this script you can make filters displaying the current date and time on the screen, or countdown future dates.

+You can do as many things as your creativity allows.
+For example filters that modify each day of the week, or that are different for each month, and many other infinite possibilities involving dates.

-And if you want to configure the script yourself, use the input and output data below:
+If you want to configure the script yourself, use the input and output data below:

 ## FROM SCRIPT ##
 * date = Number